 We offer two distinct kinds of cable railing kits for installing and tensioning cable in wood posts: DriveTite and Tension.
 Our DriveTite kits allow for a particularly simple and painless installation process, and can even be completed with a standard electric drill.
 Conversely, our wood Tension kits are intended for posts with pre-drilled holes and are installed similarly to those of metal applications.

-Similar to our standard DriveTite Kit, our Crimped DriveTite Kit (VR298) utilizes a Cable Stop rather than a Cable Wedge.
-The Crimped DriveTite kit contains: A Tensioning Screw (VR364), a Barrel Fitting (VR360), a Cable Stop (VR312), and a Wood Angle Insert (VR336).
+Our DriveTite Kit (VR298) utilizes a Cable Stop rather than a Cable Wedge.
+The DriveTite kit contains: A Tensioning Screw (VR364), a Barrel Fitting (VR360), a Cable Stop (VR312), and a Wood Angle Insert (VR336).
 While our DriveTite Tool Kit is not necessary for the installation of this kit, we do recommend utilizing our 5” long T-30 driver to tighten the Tensioning Screw rather than a standard length T-30 driver.

 Our Wood Level Tension Kit (VR295) contains all necessary components to tension one end of a level run of cable: A Tension Receiver (VR305), a Threaded Crimp Fitting (VR306), a Wood Insert Sleeve (VR334), and a Stainless Steel Washer (VR340).